 Additionally in the curriculum – children eligible for FSM are less likely to have access to books and study space

-Richness of curriculum – offers opportunities which may not be possible outside of school such as ballet lessons or visits to a museum
+Richness of curriculum – access to opportunities which may not be possible outside of school such as music lessons or visits to a museum

 Wellbeing – poverty can be linked to our Mental Health.
 We aim to ensure PPI children are supported emotionally and socially so that they feel safe, happy and confident